botprzemek/basketball-api/README.md

 These models define the structure of the sports-related database, including players, teams, matches, and schedules, along with their respective relationships.

-### 1. Player :bouncing_ball_person:
+### 1. PlayerModel :bouncing_ball_person:

-The Player model represents a player in a sports team.
+The PlayerModel model represents a player in a sports team.

 - id: `Int (Primary Key)`
 - team: `Team (Foreign key)`